showang/flutter_google_cast_button/README.md

 # flutter_google_cast_button

-A Flutter plugin whitch provides the cast button and sync cast state with it.
+A Flutter plugin which provides the cast button and sync cast state with it.

 # Use this package as a library
 ### 1. Depend on it